+There are a variety of no-code misconceptions out there.
 In just the last few years, no-code solutions have grown exponentially.
 Originally able to serve a small role in the tech stack, a no-code solution can change the technical landscape of an organization.
 No-code solutions can be used to build responsive, full-stack web applications, manage complex business workflows, test mobile applications, and design sophisticated database solutions.
-(If you haven’t already, check out our 2-part series where we review some of the most prolific players in the game.)
+(If you haven’t already, be sure to check out our two-part series where we review some of the most prolific players in the game.)

 There are many misconceptions about no-code solutions and what they currently can and cannot offer an organization.
 Each misconception falls into one of two categories: They either (a) overstate or (b) understate the benefits of no-code, that is, they’re either negative or positive.